People in Advanced Structures Group

 4th Year Students

-The following students have completed their final year project with the Advanced Structures Group.
+The following students are studying their final year project with the Advanced Structures Group.

 The following people previously worked with the Advanced Structures Group.